Hannah-61/python-api-challenge/README.md

 Latitude vs. Wind Speed
 Linear regression for:
 Northern and Southern Hemispheres.

-VacationPy
+--VacationPy
 Filter cities based on custom weather conditions.
 Locate hotels near cities using Geoapify API.
 Interactive map displaying cities, hotels, and hover details.

-Challenges and Learning
+--Challenges and Learning

-This project involved:
+--This project involved:

 Working with APIs and JSON responses.
 Handling geographic data and visualizing it with maps.